oakmount66/Moretti/README.md

-# rexx README
+# COBOL unittest syntax highlighting README

-This is the README for rexx-syntax-highlighting.
+This is the README for cobol-unittest-syntax-highlighting.
+The extension is a copy of the rexx-syntax-highligthing and just changed to cover the COBOL unittest language.

 ## Features

-syntax highlighting for rexx
+Syntax highlighting for COBOL unittest

 ## Known Issues

-Not aware of "Umlaute" in comments.
+No known issues.

 ## Release Notes

-### 1.0.3

-added do,end to brackets

-### 1.0.0
+### 0.0.1

 Initial release